Roosevelt Jamison: Biography

 After a contract dispute between Wright and Don Robey, the duo parted company and Jamison focused all his attention on mentoring soul singer James Carr.
 From a young age, Carr was shy and withdrawn and he ended up suffering from manic depression.
-For most of the rest of Carr's life, Jamison served as his manager, mentor, publicist, composer and confidante.
+For most of the rest of Carr's life, Jamison served as his manager, mentor, publicist, composer and confidant.
 With Jamison pushing the naturally withdrawn Carr, the singer managed to score several hits for the Goldwax label, including "The Dark End of the Street".
 Jamison remained committed to Carr long after Goldwax folded in 1969.
 In 1977 Jamison mortgaged his home to finance a Carr comeback on Jamison's own Rivercity Records label, featuring "Let Me Be Right", which saw marginal success.
 Carr later left the R&B music business and returned to his gospel church roots instead.

 Aside from his music interests, Jamison spent early years in sickle cell research under Dr. L.W.
 Diggs at the University of Tennessee.
 He taught Anatomy and Physiology at Draughn's Business College for several years.
 He also worked as an assistant supervisor of the hematology lab at City of Memphis Hospital (The Med), until his retirement.

-Jamison died at his home in Memphis, Tennessee on March 27, 2013 at the age of 76.
+Jamison died at his home in Memphis, Tennessee on March 27, 2013, at the age of 76.